Ball culture: San Juan, Puerto Rico

-San Juan, Puerto Rico also has a prominent ballroom community.
+San Juan, Puerto Rico, also has a prominent ballroom community.

-Laboratoria Boricua de Vogue, or the House of Labori, is a major house in Puerto Rico that was established in 2021 and holds multiple balls each year.
-Puerto Ricans have influenced ball culture outside of the archipelago, with many New York houses having Puerto Rican presence and influence.
+Laboratoria Boricua de Vogue, or the House of Labori, is a major house in Puerto Rico, established in 2021, that hosts multiple balls each year.
+Puerto Ricans have influenced ball culture beyond the archipelago, with many New York houses featuring Puerto Rican presence and influence.

 HIV/AIDS epidemic

-The ball community is heavily impacted by the HIV/AIDS epidemic, as transgender people of color and men who have sex with men (MSM) are the highest risk communities for contracting the virus in the US.
+The ballroom scene was heavily impacted by the HIV/AIDS epidemic in the 1980s and 1990s, as transgender people of color and men who have sex with men (MSM) are the highest risk communities for contracting the virus in the US.
 Since the 1980s, many notable members of the ball community died due to HIV/AIDS complications including Willi Ninja, Hector Xtravaganza, and Angie Xtravaganza.
-In the United States, MSM make up roughly 83% of all estimated HIV diagnoses in males.
-Young black men have been found to be especially at risk for contracting the virus.
-From 2006 to 2009, the percentage of black MSM aged 13–29 who were diagnosed with HIV increased by 48%.
-In 2022, new HIV diagnoses in MSM aged 13-24 decreased by 31%, although new HIV diagnoses amongst black MSM decreased by 16%.
+In the United States, MSM make up roughly 81% of all estimated HIV diagnoses in males.
+Young black men are especially at risk for contracting the virus due to stigma, social factors, and lack of testing.
+In 2023, black men ages from 13- 24 years old account for the highest percent of diagnoses at 47%.
 Many healthcare providers and medical service professionals have reached out to the community to perform research, teach sex education, offer free testing, and host balls to promote safe sex, such as the Latex Ball that is hosted by the Gay Men's Health Crisis (GMHC) in New York.

 Researchers with ProjectVOGUE also reached out to the ball community for assistance with vaccine trials and testing because minority participation is generally very low.
 The lack of participation stems from a historical distrust that African-Americans and Latinos have had of the government due to government-sponsored projects such as the Tuskegee syphilis experiment.
 ProjectVOGUE is led by researchers and professionals from the University of Rochester School of Medicine and Dentistry, Florida International University, the Fred Hutchinson Cancer Research Center, and the MOCHA (Men of Color Health Association) Center.
 They aimed to create a partnership with the Western New York ball community and held monthly meetings where safe sex methods were taught along with information about the HIV trial vaccine.
 Community members were initially incentivized to attend with $25 gift cards and transportation vouchers.